hgcl/clara-le/pages/posts/interactive-fiction.md

 If you would also like to dip your fingers (or full arms) into this gaming genre, here are some links I found useful as an IF beginner:

-- [A Beginner's Guide to Playing Interactive Fiction](https://www.microheaven.com/ifguide/index.html) — clear and concise overview of IF
+- [A Beginner's Guide to Playing Interactive Fiction](https://www.microheaven.com/ifguide/index.html)—clear and concise overview of IF
-- [Interactive Fiction Database](https://ifdb.org/) — all the games are there!
+- [Interactive Fiction Database](https://ifdb.org/)—all the games are there!
-- [Games for Beginners](https://ifdb.org/poll?id=memavsp06v1oc571) — list of beginner-friendly games from an IFDB poll
+- [Games for Beginners](https://ifdb.org/poll?id=memavsp06v1oc571)—list of beginner-friendly games from an IFDB poll

 ---